Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/README.md

 - `CORE_4_NEDC_SOFTWARE.md`
 - `CORE_5_TUSZ_DATASET.md`

-All other docs and outlines must align to the facts and numbers in these five core documents (e.g., 865 files, 469 seizures, 127.7 hours; NEDC OVERLAP 100.06 FA/24h; SzCORE 8.46 FA/24h; ≈12× difference OVERLAP vs SzCORE; ≈16× TAES vs SzCORE).
+All other docs and outlines must align to the facts and numbers in these five core documents (e.g., 865 files, 469 seizures, 127.7 hours; NEDC OVERLAP 26.89 FA/24h; SzCORE 8.59 FA/24h; ≈3.1× difference OVERLAP vs SzCORE at default; ≈16× TAES vs SzCORE).

 ### Siena dataset policy
 - Siena Scalp EEG Database is used in training by Wu et al. and has no official train/dev/eval splits in its public release.